openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/GPU.md

 +++++++++++++++++++++++++++++++++++++++

 GPU plugin supports dynamic shape and the general description can be found in :doc:`dynamic shapes guide<openvino_docs_OV_UG_DynamicShapes>`.
-Currently, the plugin mainly supports NLP models (Natural Language Processing).
-Also, dynamic rank is not supported.

 To support dynamic shape execution, the following basic infrastructures are implemented: